McLovinIt101/FiveM-XDP-Filter-for-TCP-UDP-Protection/README.md

 5. **SYN Flood Protection**:
    - The filter detects and drops TCP SYN packets to prevent SYN flood attacks on the server, a common DDoS vector.

+6. **Deep Packet Inspection**:
+   - The filter analyzes packet payloads for known attack patterns using a hash map of known patterns.

+7. **Anomaly Detection**:
+   - The filter uses statistical methods to identify unusual traffic patterns and assigns anomaly scores to flows.

+8. **Machine Learning-Based Threat Detection**:
+   - The filter uses a trained machine learning model to detect threats based on normal and attack traffic patterns.

 ## Installation Guide